Profile

 The profile defines the shape of the (back of the) bow in unbraced state.

-Figure: Profile segments in the model tree
+If the Profile category in the model tree is selected, the buttons (,

 Note: The profile curve always starts at (0, 0) and with a horizontal angle.
 Any offsets in the actual bow can be achieved with the parameters in Dimensions.